Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 * Specific granular data on Philippine-based languages were not available in the 2001 Census, therefore, it can be assumed that they are not available before the 2006 Census (hence why the time-series visualizations only start from 2006).

+* Boundary files for the updated ridings are currently not available as of June 2025, hence why choropleth maps were of provincial and territorial levels only.

 [<b>Back to Table of Contents</b>](#table-of-contents)

 ---